-Low calorie, low fat and low in refined sugar, this Blueberry Mousse is as simple as it gets.
+Low calorie, low fat and low in refined sugar, this Blueberry Mousse recipe is as simple as it gets.
 If you have an extra egg white and looking for a healthy dessert, this is definitely a wonderful option.
-Made with frozen blueberries, this mousse is cold and refreshing on a hot summer day, when you’ve run out of ice cream in your freezer, but also great in winter when there’re no fresh blueberries available!
+Made with frozen blueberries and no gelatin, this mousse is cold and refreshing on a hot summer day, when you've run out of ice cream in your freezer, but also great in winter when there are no fresh blueberries available!
 All you need is three simple ingredients and a food processor!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!